Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 The website uses bright and light colours using HEX numbers for more variety, such as the header section (1 opacity) with this I later decided that some text was not clear enough with the opacity from the navigation bar which needed to be clear to viewers at all times, but I didn't want to change the colour scheme, so instead simply set the opacity to 1 instead of 0.8.
 I chose this palette to keep the website fun and vibrant so it stands out and attracts potential clients.
 The #000000 black will be used for text, as well as #ffffff white for coloured background sections such as the banner image text and the i kept #000000 color for hamberger icon and text and #F0EC57 color for the background image and for the footer i kept orange color to highlight the website.
 The colour palette was created using the Coolors website.

-For the HEX codes for the social media hover states, I used google to find out the HEX colours to match the social media"s colours of their logos.
-These are the colours that google suggested:

-Facebook logo: #666666
-Instagram logo: #666666
-Youtube logo: #666666
-twitter: #666666

 ### Typography